-Legend: XX...X Customer-specific information or Microchip part number b-free JEDEC ® designator for Matte Tin (Sn) (e3)

-Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01') NNN Alphanumeric traceability code can be found on the outer packaging for this package.
+Legend: XXX Y YY WW NNN I@3 Customer-specific information or Microchip part number Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code b-free JEDEC [®] designator for Matte Tin (Sn) This package is Pb-free.
+The Pb-free JEDEC designator ((e3)) can be found on the outer packaging for this package.
+I be carrie nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.